 Chef Anita Jaisinghani left Indika in 2017 to focus on Pondicheri.

-Dessert was great, too.
+Dessert is great, too.

 Another high-profile Montrose restaurant is shuttering.
 Coming on the heels of The Pass & Provisions’ surprisingly sudden goodbye, pioneering upscale Indian restaurant Indika has revealed it will also close for good late this month.

 The contemporary Indian restaurant at 516 Westheimer Road, which served an ambitious menu for nearly two decades, shared the sad news on its social media channels.

 But the news included an enticing bit at the end — the owners may just be cooking up a new concept in the hip neighborhood.

 “It is with full and grateful hearts that we announce our beloved restaurant, Indika, will be permanently shutting its doors Sunday, June 30th.
 Indika has appreciated your continued support over the past 18 years.
 We welcome you, our friends and family, to come in this month for a last bite.
 It’s been a pleasure serving you all and we look forward to our next project with the ever-evolving restaurant scene,” the statement put out by Indika reads.

 Following the closings of Pax Americana and Canopy, this is another blow to the Montrose fine dining scene.